Skip to main content

 The purpose of legal billing software is to help law firms and legal professionals manage their billing and invoicing processes efficiently.
 It automates the tracking of billable hours, generates invoices, handles payments, and often integrates with other legal practice management tools.

-Key features typically include time tracking, expense management, trust accounting, client billing, and reporting.
+Key features of legal billing software typically include time tracking, expense management, trust accounting, client billing, and reporting.
 The software is essential for ensuring accurate, timely billing and helps law firms maintain compliance with legal billing codes and regulations.
+Different types of legal billing software will offer different features and specialities.

 What software tools use legal billing codes?